AndrewSamokhvalov/lightning-rfc/02-peer-protocol.md

-On reconnection, if a channel is in an error state, the node SHOULD retransmit the error packet and ignore any other packets for that channel.
+On reconnection, if a channel is in an error state, the node SHOULD retransmit the error packet and ignore any other packets for that channel, and the following requirements do not apply.

+On reconnection, a node MUST retransmit `funding_locked` unless it has received an `update_` or `revoke_and_ack` for that channel, otherwise it MAY retransmit `funding_locked`.
+On reconnection, a node MUST ignore a redundant `funding_locked` if it receives one.

-Otherwise, on reconnection, a node MUST transmit `channel_reestablish` for each channel, and MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.
+On reconnection, a node MUST transmit `channel_reestablish` for each channel, and MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.
 The sending node MUST set `commitments_received` to the